 A special naming convention is used for the Relationships part.
 First, the Relationships part for a part in a given folder in the name hierarchy is stored in a sub-folder called “_rels”.
 Second, the name of the Relationships part is formed by appending “.rels” to the name of the original part.
 Package relationships are found in the package relationships part named “/_rels/.rels”.

-The package implementer shall name relationship parts according to the special relationships part naming convention and require that parts with names that conform to this naming convention have the content type for a Relationships part.
+The package implementer shall name relationship parts according to the special relationships part naming convention and require that parts with names that conform to this naming convention have the media type for a Relationships part.
 [M1.30]

 [Example: